ASimpleMeow/WarBirds/README.md

 + Three variation of AI enemy planes :
     + Simple zig-zag pattern with continuous shooting
     + Locking in on players position and shooting
-    + Ambushing the player from the sides
+    + Flying in behind the player and ambushing him
 + Powerup drops from enemies :
     + Health increase
     + Shield power to block enemy bullets